 The Vice-Chancellor is accountable to Council for the leadership of the university as a whole, and for determining the university's strategic goals, and ensuring their implementation.
 This includes accountability for the university's overall financial health, academic standing, transformation and social justice interventions.

-He has executive oversight for Council accountability, fundraising and alumni initiatives, external relations, financial oversight, risk management and ceremonial functions.
+She has executive oversight for Council accountability, fundraising and alumni initiatives, external relations, financial oversight, risk management and ceremonial functions.

-The Vice-Chancellor is accountable to Council and to the Senate for the leadership of the university as a whole, and for determining the university’s strategic goals in consultation with all relevant stakeholders, and ensuring their implementation.
+The Vice-Chancellor is accountable to Council and to Senate for the leadership of the university as a whole, and for determining the university’s strategic goals in consultation with all relevant stakeholders, and ensuring their implementation.
 This includes accountability for the university’s overall academic standing, financial health, transformation and social justice interventions.

 Departments and individual reporting lines to VC (11)